-A participating employee who disagrees with the initial denial of a request to withdraw funds on the basis of an unforeseeable emergency may request that the trustee reconsider the request by submitting additional written evidence of qualification or reasons why the request for withdrawal of funds from the plan should be approved.
+A participating employee who disagrees with the initial denial of a request to withdraw funds on the basis of an unforeseeable emergency may request that the trustee or the trustee's designee reconsider the request by submitting additional written evidence of qualification or reasons why the request for withdrawal of funds from the plan should be approved.
+All such requests must be in writing and be received by the trustee, or the trustee's designee, within 30 calendar days of the date of the initial denial.
+Requests received after 30 days will be rejected as untimely, and the initial denial shall become final agency action.